CIBC Aventura Visa Card for Business Review

 • Donations: You can also choose to donate your Aventura Points to select charitable organizations.

 The CIBC Aventura Visa Card for Business charges a foreign transaction fee on purchases made in a foreign currency.
 This fee is typically 2.5% of the converted transaction amount, which is added on top of the exchange rate.
-Keep in mind that this fee applies not only to purchases made overseas, but also to online transactions billed in a non-Canadian currency.

 The CIBC Aventura Visa Card for Business does not have a specified minimum income requirement to be eligible for the card.